julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Yeah.

 **Josie:**
-What did you say?
+Didn’t she, like, throw potted plants at your head, or beat you, or whatever?

 **Mia:**
-Well I wasn’t going to say “you threw potted plants at my head.”
-So I was just like… I don’t know… “It probably didn’t help?”
+I don’t know… I mean, yeah.
+I guess so.

 **Josie:**
-Yeah but, doesn’t that just let her off the hook?
+You guess so?

 **Mia:**
+Well it’s like… The gaslighting was worse right?
+Like harder to see?
+More… familiar?
+Thank god she hit me, so I could leave…

+**Josie:**
+Yikes.
+So what did you say?

+**Mia:**
-Maybe?
-I don’t know.
-I just felt like: Tell yourself whatever you need.
+“It probably didn’t help.”
+I just felt like, I don’t know — tell yourself whatever you need.
 I’m not your therapist.
 I guess that’s the real tragedy, tho, isn’t it?

 **Josie:**
 You should have been a therapist?

 **Mia:**
 No. No, the transition.
-It’s a change of fortune, maybe?
+It’s a reversal of the situation, maybe?
 Brought on by… some flaw in my character?
 Once a married man, with valor — or *valor potential* — but over the next 90 minutes I’m revealed as… just this? *Unscrupulous in my cleverness?*

 I mean, that story has everything, doesn’t it? *Peripity and Pathos.* A moment of recognition, a reversal of the situation, and then the “tragic act”!
 The blood letting.
 Oedipus stabs out his own eyes, but I’m like: raise the stakes!
 My ex once said that she wouldn’t be happy until I was dead or gay or castrated.